kaikaiyao/kaikaiyao.github.io/_pages/about.md

 Before joining the University of Edinburgh, I also gained valuable industry experience in AI.
 I worked as an AI Frameworks Engineer and Domain Lead at [Intel](https://www.intel.com/content/www/us/en/homepage.html), and as an AI Algorithm Engineer at [Huawei](https://www.huawei.com/en/).

-I was raised in Shanghai, and I speak Mandarin, Shanghainese, Taiwanese Hokkien, and Cantonese.
+I was raised in Shanghai, and I speak Mandarin, Shanghainese, Taiwanese, and Cantonese.
 I also speak professional English and Japanese, and a bit of Korean and Italian.
-I am a professional oboist and a skilled baritone singer.
-And if you must know, my MBTI is INTJ and my partner is ISFJ.
+I am a skilled oboist and a baritone singer.
+My MBTI is INTJ and my beloved partner is ISFJ.